 One of the questions we ask applicants seeking our esteemed Relief (substitute) Driver position is this: “You are filling in for a regular route driver in the afternoon.
 At your first stop you notice the students, who cross the street in front of your bus, do not wait for you to signal that it is safe.
 What should you do?”

-The applicants who get top marks are the ones who say they will address the situation right then and there by instructing the students to wait at the side of the road.
+The applicants who receive top marks are the ones who say they will address the situation right then and there, by instructing the students to wait at the side of the road.
 In fact, very skilled Relief Drivers will proactively talk to the students well before they arrive at the first stop.
 Why?
 Because they know this is a perennial problem with both drivers and students.

 Coach — It all starts the first day in training.
 Instilling the seriousness of student stops is your top priority since loading and unloading represent the vast majority of student bus-related fatalities.